michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 I will discuss the difference between a perspective and the notion of hiding in more details later.

 How abstract is this abstraction?
-It's pretty abstract in a sense that the method `void doCarefully(ThingsToDo thingsToDo)` has absolutly no idea what it is about to do.
+It's pretty abstract in a sense that the method `void doCarefully(ThingsToDo thingsToDo)` has absolutely no idea what it is about to do.
-We hid everything apart the fact that there is something to be done.
+We hid everything apart from the fact that there is something to be done.

 Making things more abstract